SN 2020bqj: a Type Ibn supernova with a long lasting peak plateau

 \subsection{TigerFit}

 \textsc{TigerFit} requires as input the phase in rest-frame since the explosion epoch, the bolometric luminosity (which we sample here at a daily cadence) and the associated uncertainty.
 For each model we fit for phases with discrete offsets $t_0$ from our adopted explosion epoch (MJD = 58880) of $t_0$ = [0, -1, -2, -3, -4, -5] days, and consider here the models with the lowest $\chi^2$ that still adhere to the upper limit on the luminosity from the last non-detection.
+We consider a radioactive decay model assuming diffusion into homologously expanding SN ejecta based on \citet{arnett1980,arnett1982}, and the CSM interaction model described in \citet{chatzopoulos2012,chatzopoulos2013}, which includes a large number of free parameters such as opacity $\kappa$ (assumed constant), ejecta mass $M_{\mathrm{ej}}$, CSM mass $M_{\mathrm{CSM}}$ and CSM density $\rho_{\mathrm{CSM}}$.
 The ejecta density profile in the CSM model from \citet{chatzopoulos2012} is described separately for the inner and outer ejecta, as $\rho_{\mathrm{ej}} \propto r^{-\delta}$ and $\rho_{\mathrm{ej}} \propto r^{-n}$, respectively.
 We adopt $\delta = 1$ and $n = 11$, noting that the results are not very sensitive to these parameters.
 The density profile of the CSM is described as $\rho \propto r^{-s}$, where $s = 0$ corresponds to a CSM shell of constant density (the `shell' model), and $s = 2$ corresponds to a profile that better describes a wind (the `wind' model).
 We fit for both $s = 0$ and $s = 2$.

-Figure~\ref{fig:bolometric} shows the resulting model fits to the data, including a radioactive decay model fit, and hybrid model fits of radioactive decay plus either the CSM shell or wind model.
-Fits using only the CSM interaction model are not shown here, since they did not represent the data well using reasonable parameters\footnote{Manual tuning using only the CSM model required an ejecta mass of $\sim$200 M$_{\odot}$ to recover the lightcurve shape.}.
-As anticipated, the radioactive decay model to the full bolometric lightcurve does not capture the different stages of the rise, plateau and decline of the lightcurve (reduced $\chi^2$/d.o.f. = 5.9, when $t_0 = -2$), in particular not reproducing the sharp transitions between the three different stages.
-This model can thus be rejected.